UnsupportedCallbackException/renting-apartment/README.md

 Get the keys.

+## Moving
+> TL;DR

+1. Update address

+Probably, the most pleasurable as well as the most exhausting part.
+Set up the Internet and update your address in all places where it might show up.
+Here's a minimal list that you might find useful.

+* Ministry of internal affairs
+* Work
+* Kupat holim
+* Bank
+* Insurance company
+* Internet provider

 ## Dictionary
 1. **Arnona**: the land tax that is paid to the local municipality from every property